George Eliot: Move to London and editorship of the Westminster Review

-Relationship with George Lewes
+Relationship with George Henry Lewes

-The philosopher and critic George Henry Lewes (1817–78) met Evans in 1851, and by 1854 they had decided to live together.
+The philosopher and critic George Henry Lewes (1817–1878) met Evans in 1851, and by 1854 they had decided to live together.
 Lewes was already married to Agnes Jervis, although in an open marriage.
 In addition to the three children they had together, Agnes also had four children by Thornton Leigh Hunt.
 In July 1854, Lewes and Evans travelled to Weimar and Berlin together for the purpose of research.
-Before going to Germany, Evans continued her theological work with a translation of Feuerbach's The Essence of Christianity, and while abroad she wrote essays and worked on her translation of Baruch Spinoza's Ethics, which she completed in 1856, but which was not published in her lifetime.
+Before going to Germany, Evans continued her theological work with a translation of Feuerbach's The Essence of Christianity, and while abroad she wrote essays and worked on her translation of Baruch Spinoza's Ethics, which she completed in 1856, but which was not published in her lifetime because the prospective publisher refused to pay the requested £75.
 In 1981, Eliot's translation of Spinoza's Ethics was finally published by Thomas Deegan, and was determined to be in the public domain in 2018 and published by the George Eliot Archive.
 It has been re-published in 2020 by Princeton University Press.

 The trip to Germany also served as a honeymoon for Evans and Lewes, who subsequently considered themselves married.
 Evans began to refer to Lewes as her husband and to sign her name as Mary Ann Evans Lewes, legally changing her name to Mary Ann Evans Lewes after his death.
 The refusal to conceal the relationship was contrary to the social conventions of the time, and attracted considerable disapproval.